CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc/index.md

 *(...huh...
 I remember this code being longer and more complicated... 🤔)*

+*note - I removed a chunk of code using `sys.path` to make my app code importable, but I didn't need it because I made a `setup.py` for my code!*

 ### ✅ not enough disk space to install Taipy -> install it in pieces

 The first step in the Django deployment instructions was to upload your code.
 So I cracked open their interactive bash terminal and did the ol' `git clone --depth=1 [MY_PROJECT]`.
 E-Z-P-Z-BAE-B 🤙